 The difference highlighted above is that EU/EEA Member States and the jurisdictions the EC deem adequate differ from the rest of the world in terms of how much protection they give citizens over their data.
 In short, the EU’s GDPR is considered the gold standard.
 To get around this disparity, at least in the US, a data transfer agreement known as ‘Privacy Shield’ was put in place in 2016 to enable the legal free-flow of data between the EU to the US.
 However, in 2020 the European Court of Justice ruled that Privacy Shield was invalid (search ‘Schrems II’ for details) and therefore could no longer be relied on to legally transfer data.
 This left a vacuum for anyone who wished to legally transfer data with the US.

 To fill this vacuum, the European Commission published, in June 2021, new legal agreements called ‘Standard Contractual Clauses’ (SCCs)

 which, if used properly, enable transfers to continue.
 It is important to note that SCCs on their own do not necessarily mitigate the risks to people that may arise when their data is transferred to other jurisdictions, so they should not be used in isolation.

 So the issue remains: some jurisdictions remain riskier (because of concerns over, for example, their government surveillance powers) for people’s data and so you as someone who uses people’s data need to know what to do when you are considering a data transfer.

 It is important to know that the legal issues around international data transfers are fiendishly

-We know that you may have questions about your specific circumstances, we would encourage you to discuss this issue with your IT provider/support or you can Contact Us
+We know that you may have questions about your specific circumstances, we would encourage you to discuss this issue with your data protection officer or legal advisor in the first instance, or you can Contact Us